LOCAL (941) 924-0993

-A: You don’t have to hire an attorney.
-But after your accident, you may find that the person who caused your accident denies wrongdoing.
+A: You don’t have to hire an attorney, but we strongly encourage you to at least talk to a lawyer about your rights.
+You may find that the person who caused your accident denies responsibility.
 Insurance adjusters may try to say you were at fault for the accident.
-When dealing with accident-related injuries or significant property damage, you can’t afford to be taken advantage of by insurance companies trying to keep your payments to a minimum.
+When dealing with significant injuries, you can’t afford to be taken advantage of by insurance companies trying to keep your payments to a minimum.
 Farrow & Pulice can help level the playing field.
 We understand Florida personal injury law and how to get tough with insurance companies to ensure you receive the compensation you deserve after an accident.

-A: After an accident, you may find that the insurance company uses confusing or deceptive language, requires large amounts of paperwork to be filed, and pressures victims to fill out these forms on tight deadlines.
-We can assist in filling out paperwork required by insurance companies after an accident.
+A: Absolutely.
+You may find that the insurance company uses confusing or deceptive language, requires large amounts of paperwork to be filed, and pressures you to fill out these forms on tight deadlines.
 Farrow & Pulice understands what insurance companies are looking for after an accident.
 We are familiar with the tactics they may use to trip you up.
-We’ll make sure you provide the most accurate and detailed information possible – while not falling for the tricks insurance companies often play to keep money out of your pockets.
+We’ll make sure you provide the most accurate and detailed information possible – while not falling for the tricks insurance companies often play to keep money out of your pocket.

 A: You have legal rights if you were partially fault for an accident.
-Under Florida Statue 768.81, which defines the state Contributory Fault law, when a plaintiff is partially at fault for an accident, he or she is entitled to collect a portion of damages after the accident.
+Under Florida Statute 768.81, which defines the state comparative negligence law, when a plaintiff is partially at fault for an accident, he or she is entitled to collect a portion of damages after the accident.
 While these damages are determined proportionately to the defendant’s percentage of fault, you may find that without an attorney, insurance companies and other invested parties pressure you into accepting more fault for the accident than necessary.
 Let us help you get the justice you deserve.

 A: Yes.
 After contacting Farrow & Pulice for your free case evaluation, you might learn that you have grounds to file a lawsuit against the careless or negligent party who caused your accident.
 We can work with you to file a lawsuit in the appropriate court.
 That decision is ultimately up to you, however, and we will only do so at your discretion, after all legal options have been explored.
 That’s why we’re here – to provide you with sound legal guidance as you pursue compensation.
 Keep in mind that most car accident claims end in settlements.
 We have a history of obtaining favorable settlements for our clients, but we also prepare each case as if it’s going to trial.